 Deck elastics are handy for securing maps and odds and ends, experiment to find the best way of stowing your splits.
 We have all lost equipment washed off the deck by breaking waves, so clipping items to the deck lines is recommended.

 Like boats, paddles come in all shapes and sizes.
 A light paddle is a joy to use, but these are not cheap.
-Smaller blades are less tiring, but will require you to up your paddling cadence against wind and tide.
+Smaller blades are less tiring, but will require you to up your paddling cadence against the wind and tide.
 On the other hand few paddlers have the technique or strength to effectively use a paddle with a blade area suitable for an Olympic athlete.
 Large blades can often be the cause of wrist and elbow problems.

 Narrow diameter and shorter paddle shafts are available for short people or those with small hands.
 Cranked handles suit some people and are said to reduce wrist problems.
 Try a range of types and sizes before buying and get used to a new paddle before coming on a long trip.